hhugo/odate/README.md

 Copyright and license
 ---------------------

-odate is distributed under the terms of the GNU Lesser General Public License version 2.1 with OCaml linking exception.
+odate is distributed under the MIT License.